abinit/abinit/doc/mkdocs-tutorials/analysis_tools.md

 ## 2 Getting the density on a given line

-Now we are ready to use the *cut3d* program.
+Now we are ready to use the cut3d program.
 First we must make sure that we have compiled the program.
-If you have run the command  "make" in the Abinit main directory, and everything went well, then you have obtained the _abinit_ program and all the accompanying program, in particular *cut3d*.
+If you have run the command  "make" in the Abinit main directory, and everything went well, then you have obtained the abinit program and all the accompanying program, in particular cut3d.
 You can obtain only the cut3d program by issuing the command  "make cut3d" in the Abinit main directory.

 Assuming that we are in the directory Tutorial/Work_tools, and the cut3d